BodenmillerGroup/IMCWorkflow/docs/viewers.md

 ## histoCAT-web

 A browser-based implementation of `histoCAT` is provided by [histoCAT-web](https://github.com/BodenmillerGroup/histocat-web).
-Once deployed, `histoCAT-web` supports reading in IMC raw data and offers an extended set of `histoCAT` functionality.
+Once deployed, `histoCAT-web` reads raw IMC data files and offers an extended set of `histoCAT` functionalities.

 !!! note ""